smartinellimarco/nvcheatsheet.nvim/README.md

   nvcheatsheet.setup(opts)

-  -- You can also close it with <Esc> too vim.keymap.set('n', '<F1>', nvcheatsheet.toggle)
+  -- You can also close it with <Esc>
+  vim.keymap.set('n', '<F1>', nvcheatsheet.toggle)
 end